inSileco/inSileco.github.io/content/post/aboutPresentation.md

 "talk to your audience "

+## 8- Manage your memory

+I think we cannot write all our text.
+Stress et al. can make you forgt So be strategic about the word you

+> "Oh, I cannot remember the name of this great scientific, sorry..."

+Well 2 options do not mention it or write his name...

+## 9- Show them you're here

+Let them know you are here and don't show them your back when they are here to see your face.

-non native speaker do not appologize for your accent do your best try to imporove the prononciation (english pronounciation is complicated) Most of our colleague understande that it is harder for us as we as to do our job in a foreign langage. + prononciation indian, UK, New-Zeland US.
+non native speaker do not appologize for your accent do your best try to improve the prononciation (english pronounciation is complicated) Most of our colleague understand that it is harder for us as we as to do our job in a foreign langage. + prononciation indian, UK, New-Zeland US.
 Worst case scenario make fun of your accent, and you know what, it's not as bad as it sounds!

+## NB

+"You have to trust me on that"

+Could be a joke but said seriomuly about results you don't show... no.